These Spicy Fried Chicken Drumsticks are super crispy, extra juicy, and loaded with flavor. The perfect fried chicken recipe for your next picnic!

 Jon was truly in the hot seat.
 I have 3 brothers and sisters, and all were positioned around the table, peppering him with questions.
 What do you do?
 Where are you from?
 What do you like?
 It’s a wonder he was able to get any bites in throughout this inquisition.

-This was a test of sorts – my siblings and I are all very close and for anyone to really have a shot with me, they have to make it with them first.
-And this can be tough – we are a sarcastic and jabbing bunch sometimes, always looking for a laugh (a good-humored laugh, but still).
-Over time, as we all became accustomed to the heat, I realized that Jon wasn’t shying away from the conversation, but was actually joining in, and throwing a few punches of his own.
+This was a test of sorts.
+My siblings and I are all very close and for anyone to really have a shot with me, they have to make it with them first.
+This can be tough.
+We are a sarcastic and jabbing bunch sometimes, always looking for a laugh (a good-humored laugh, but still).
+Over time, as we all became accustomed to the heat, I realized that Jon wasn’t shying away from the conversation.
+Rather, he was actually joining in, and throwing a few punches of his own.
 It’s then that I realized that this guy was a serious contender – not just for me, but for my family too.

 My husband and kids devoured this chicken.
 I think it’s a keeper and who knows – maybe years from now I’ll be serving this up to my own future daughter-in-law.

 Did you try these Spicy Fried Chicken Drumsticks?
 Let me know what you think in the comments below.
 Then tag me on Instagram @frontrangefed with your creation!

 - Curried Chicken Salad